 #3 Make your website navigation easy

-A customer landed on your e-commerce homepage and you’ve managed to captivate their attention with a polished hero banner and concise UVP.
+A customer landed on your ecommerce homepage and you’ve managed to captivate their attention with a polished hero banner and concise UVP.
 Now they’re ready to check out your products.
 This is where website navigation comes into play.

 Your homepage header layout must be intuitively understandable from a first glance.
 The last thing you want is customers stumbling around your homepage in search of where to go next and eventually hitting the “go back” button.
 Ideally, you want to have a “sticky” menu, meaning the navigation menu is fixed and remains visible no matter how far down the visitor scrolls.